aaron-iles/compprog_students/module_2_scripting/resources/loops.md

 # Loops

+## `for` Loops
-Here is an example of a basic for loop.
+Here is an example of a basic `for` loop.
 Note how a variable "number" is declared and that variable takes on the value of the item in the list over which we are iterating.
 ```python
 for number in [1, 2, 3]:
     print(number)